-Overall, the Citi Double Cash Card doesn’t really have a downside since it has no annual fee.
+Overall, the card doesn’t really have a downside since it has no annual fee.
 Considering that, its overall 2% cash-back is pretty good!

 With this card, you can focus your energy on keeping everything else organized while earning an easy 2% cash-back for your everyday purchases.